Strictly Necessary Cookies: What Are They & Why Do They Matter?

 For instance, a strictly necessary cookie might remember a consumer's location to ensure that the website appears in the correct language, or it might remember the items in a consumer's shopping cart during a single session.

-Even though these cookies are exempt from the consent requirement, it's important for businesses to maintain transparency about their cookie usage as part of their data compliance solutions.
-Hence, the use of strictly necessary cookies should still be outlined in the site's privacy policy and cookie declaration.
+Even though these cookies are exempt from the consent requirement, it’s important for businesses to maintain transparency about their cookie usage as part of their data compliance solutions.
+Hence, the use of strictly necessary cookies should still be outlined in the site’s cookies policy and cookie declaration.

 Such practices not only promote trust amongst consumers but also help businesses stay on the right side of GDPR and outsource compliance responsibilities effectively.